Between Doctors

 Ask doctorWhich values are worsening, and what should family monitor before the next visit?

-Baby, parent, or yourself.
+Baby, parent, partner, or yourself.

 3. 3

-5. Keep updating
+5. Keep the journey updated

 This is for doctor discussion, not diagnosis or treatment.
 It shows why the family came, what the records contain, what is unclear, and what to ask.